 As an example of using paths, this illustration explains how I made a heart shape using the Path Tool:

 In Gimp, an image can be composed from a stack of "layers."
 Each layer is itself an image.
 The final image is composed by starting with a blank canvas, then copying each layer to the canvas, one after the other.
 A layer doesn't necessarily have to be the same size as the canvas.
-A layer be translucent, and can have transparent parts.
+A layer can be translucent, and can have transparent parts.
 The advantage of layers is that you can edit one layer without changing the others.
 You can move a layer (with the Move Tool), and the stuff in the lower layers will be still be there.
-While layers are used mostly in advanced applications, they are an an important feature and one that can lead to confusion if you don't know about them—especially since several tools and commands add new layers to an image automatically.
+While layers are used mostly in advanced applications, they are an important feature and one that can lead to confusion if you don't know about them—especially since several tools and commands add new layers to an image automatically.

 It is important to understand that only one layer can be edited at any given time.
 That layer is called the active layer.
 This can be annoying if you lose track of which layer is active.
 It can be especially annoying if the active layer is hidden in the visible image or has been made completely transparent!

-Layers are listed in the Layer Dialog, one of the four tabbed dialogs in the upper right corner of the Gimp window.
+Layers are listed in the Layer Dialog, one of the tabbed dialogs in the upper right or lower right corner of the Gimp window.
 In the list of layers, the active layer is highlighted.
 Click a different layer in the list to make it active.
 Right-click the dialog for a popup menu of commands for working with layers.
 Some of the commands are duplicated in the "Layer" menu.
 If you right-click one of the layers in the list, the popup menu will also include commands that apply to that individual layer.
 Here is an illustration of the Layer Dialog from a project that uses four layers:

 A new image will only have one layer.
-You can add a new layer with a command in the "Layer" menu or in the popup menu that you get by clicking the Layer Dialog.
+You can add a new layer with a command in the "Layer" menu or in the popup menu that you get by right-clicking the Layer Dialog.
 New layers are also added automatically in some cases.
 The Text Tool, in particular, always creates a new layer.
 Text layers are special.
 They only contain text, and they can only be edited with the text tool.
 (More exactly, if you edit a text layer with some other tool, it is converted into a regular layer, and you can no longer edit it as text.)

 The Paste command will also create a new layer.
 In this case, the layer is special because it is a "floating" layer.
 After pasting an image into a Gimp window, you can use the Move Tool to drag the floating layer to the desired position.
 Before you do anything else, aside from moving the layer, you need to either "anchor" the layer (that is, make it part of the active layer), or convert it into a new regular layer.
 To anchor it, just click outside the pasted layer.
 To convert it into a regular layer, right click on its entry in the Layer Dialog, and use the "To New Layer" command in the popup menu.
 (There will also be an "Anchor" command in the menu.)
 Again, this behavior can be annoying if you don't know about it.